dwyl/learn-dart/publishing-packages.md

 organization/publisher to be able to transfer ownership**.

-And it's as simple as that! :smile:
+And it's as simple as that! 😊